-Gladwyne Montessori is a joyous, independent, co-educational, day school that seeks to galvanize students’ minds and hearts, curiosity, imagination, and love of learning, as well as their potential for goodness and greatness.
+Gladwyne Montessori is a joyous, independent, co-educational, day school that seeks to galvanize students’ minds and hearts, curiosity, imagination, and love of learning through Montessori education in Gladwyne, PA.

-Our “child-centered” programs are based on the following combination of principles and beliefs:
+Our “child-centered” Montessori programs are based on the following combination of principles and beliefs:

 Children are born good — innately caring, curious, creative, and intelligent.